Tygs/0bin/README.md

 Have a try here: <a href="http://0bin.net">0bin.net</a>

-0bin is client side encrypted pastebin that can run without a database.
+0bin is a client side encrypted pastebin that can run without a database.

 It allows anybody to host a pastebin while welcoming any type of content to be pasted in it.
 The idea is that one can (probably...) not be legally entitled to <a href="http://www.zdnet.com/blog/security/pastebin-to-hunt-for-hacker-pastes-anonymous-cries-censorship/11336">moderate the pastebin content</a> as he/she has no way to decrypt it.